Ho-Thien-Ai/embedded-systems-daily/README.md

 </p>

 # Embedded Software for Automotive Products
-[Embedded Software for Automotive Products](https://github.com/Sigma-eLabs/embedded-software-for-automotive-products) - đây là một trong những ngành công nghiệp lớn ứng dụng Embedded Software rất nhiều với công nghệ tiên phong và phát triển liên tục.
+[Embedded Software for Automotive Products](https://github.com/Sigma-eLabs/embedded-software-for-automotive-products) - Automotive is one of the biggest industry applys embedded software with a variety of products.
+Its technology is continously innovated and developed by engineers.
+It provides a very big chance for engineer who would like to develop his career path.
 <p align="center">
   <a href="." title="Embedded Software for Automotive Products">
     <img src="/assests/images/EmbeddedAutomotive.png" title="Embedded Software for Automotive Products" style="width: 100vw; min-width: 200px"/>